 Set within the stylish grounds of boutique hotel Ca Na Xica, Salvia is a high-end Ibiza restaurant for fine dining lovers.
 Dishes are prepared with an international twist or influence to keep things contemporary – from classic Spanish starters to Asian influenced snacks, through amazing grilled meat and fish prepared in a Josper oven.
 Diners relax with an apres dinner cigar or cocktail in the alfresco lounge area.

 Sublimotion is so much more than just the world’s most expensive restaurant.
-(Incidentally, it’s about $2,000 per guest).
 It’s dining at its most surreal, futuristic, and thought-provoking.
 During this theatrical gastronomic show, a dozen patrons feast on avant-garde cuisine in a high-tech, interactive space called a “capsule.”
 Architects and designers have joined with engineers, illusionists, and screenwriters to craft immersive audio/visual experiences accompanying Sublimotion’s other-worldly cuisine.
-The result is three hours that takes diners on a journey through different times, places, and stages of emotion, from the bottom of the ocean to a sexy 20th-century cabaret to a futuristic dinner in 2050.
+The result is three hours that will take you on a journey through different times, places, and stages of emotion, from the bottom of the ocean to a sexy 20th-century cabaret to a futuristic dinner in 2050.

 Located in a 17th century building in the historic quarter of Ibiza, The Contemporary Art Museum’s collections contain an outstanding representation of the artistic creativity that emerged on the island in the 1960s.
 Works by artists such as Tàpies and Miralles, and lesser-known artists, natives or residents of the Balearic Islands, can be seen here.
 The museum also has a beautiful garden and organizes many temporary exhibitions.